Kushal075/Kushal075/README.md

 - 👋 Hi, I’m @Kushal K N
-- 👀 I’m interested in cybersecurity,cloud computing,willing to works as "Java devoloper"
+- 👀 I’m interested in cybersecurity and willing to works as "Java devoloper"or "Software Developer Tester"
 - 🌱 I’m currently learning data structures in java,MS Excel
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: https://www.linkedin.com/in/kushal-k-n-a19a92300